-We think about marketing in a unique way at Timmermann Group.
-Instead of thinking of marketing as inbound or outbound, we pull back and look at the larger picture.
-We look at marketing as “reactive marketing” or “proactive marketing.”
+We think about marketing in a unique way at Timmermann Group, especially when it comes to reactive marketing and what it means for digital marketing.
+Instead of thinking of marketing strategy as inbound or outbound, we pull back and look at the larger picture.
+We look at marketing as either reactive marketing or proactive marketing.
 The result is marketing that is based on your clients or customers, or what we call your end users.

 Reactive Marketing Channel 1: Search Engines